input-output-hk/essential-cardano-content/content/article/what-is-cardano-cardano-101.md

 Cryptography also provides security for the consensus protocol.
 The two main mechanisms are:

-*   Node keys, which are used to register and operate stake pools, and are sub-divided into Operator/operational key, Key Evolving Signature (KES) key pairs, and Verifiable Random Function (VRF) keys; and
+*   Node keys, which are used to register and operate stake pools, and are sub-divided into Operator/operational key, Key Evolving Signature (KES) key pairs, Verifiable Random Function (VRF) keys; and

 *   Payment and stake credentials, which are used to authorize fund transfers or to delegate stake to stake pools.
 These may be either key hashes or script hashes.